JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Introduction

 \section{Introduction}

-Evaluating large language models (LLMs) to understand the boundaries of their knowledge and capabilities is a critical step for their successful application across various domains \citep{tang2024llms, yuan2023advanced, shi2024drug, wang2025evaluating}.
-Current mainstream evaluation methods for LLMs rely on static benchmark evaluations \citep{clark2018think, hendrycksmeasuring, huang2023c, lin2022truthfulqa, cobbe2021training, multihoprag}, where predefined questions are posed to the target LLM and the target's performance is evaluated by humans \citep{chang2024survey} or LLM-as-a-judge \citep{geval, pandalm, mtbench}.
-Benefiting from the controlled question quality and straightforward workflows of the static benchmarking paradigm, developers can rapidly acquire a fundamental understanding of the strengths and limitations of various evolving LLMs, thereby facilitating swift iteration in LLM applications.

-However, this benchmarking paradigm faces the bottleneck that benchmarks have become saturated more and more quickly in recent years.
-It took until 2023 for the accuracy record of MMLU\citep{mmlu}, which was released in 2020, to reach 80\%.
-While the GPQA benchmark\citep{gpqa}, published in late 2023, achieved an 80\% record just within one year.
-The bottleneck is due to the static nature\citep{survey_llm_judge, ko2024hierarchical} of this paradigm.
-Firstly, the static paradigm restricts evaluations within a predefined knowledge scope, making it difficult to accurately measure the model’s knowledge mastery \citep{wangmint, kwan2024mt}, leading to out-of-domain risks in practical applications.
-Secondly, the lack of dynamic updates increases the risk of data contamination\citep{schaeffer2023pretraining, oren2023proving}, where target models artificially inflate their benchmark performance by being exposed to test questions during training, leading to an overestimation of their actual capabilities.
-These shortcomings result in LLMs being misapplied in scenarios beyond their actual capabilities, causing the waste of resources.
+Evaluating Large Language Models (LLMs) to verify their knowledge is a crucial step for their successful application across various domains.\citep{tang2024llms, yuan2023advanced, shi2024drug, wang2025evaluating}.
+Current evaluation methods mainly rely on static benchmarks\citep{clark2018think, hendrycksmeasuring, huang2023c, lin2022truthfulqa, cobbe2021training, multihoprag}, where LLMs are evaluated by their performance on answering predefined static questions.
+In the early stages, benefiting from the controllable question quality and rapid workflows of static benchmarking, developers can quickly grasp the core competencies of evolving LLMs, thereby accelerating iteration cycles.
+However, due to the static nature\citep{survey_llm_judge, ko2024hierarchical}, these benchmarks have become saturated more and more quickly in recent years.
+For example, it took 3 years for MMLU\citep{mmlu} to reach 80\% accuracy record, while GPQA\citep{gpqa} achieved the same record just within one year.
+The static nature restricts the evaluations within a predefined and limited knowledge scope\citep{wangmint, kwan2024mt}, and increases the risk of data contamination\citep{schaeffer2023pretraining, oren2023proving}, resulting in LLMs being misapplied in scenarios out of their knowledge.

-Consequently, researchers begin to focus on dynamic evaluation paradigms that leverage LLMs to dynamically modify questions.
-Initial efforts involve using LLMs to modify questions from static benchmarks to mildly mitigate data contamination \citep{bai2023benchmarking, safetyquizzer}.
-Beyond these methods, researchers proposed paradigms that dynamically adjust questions during multi-turn interactions based on the model’s responses, enabling a deeper evaluation \citep{wangmint, kim-etal-2025-llm-interviewer}.
-While these dynamic approaches partially address challenges in static paradigms, such as data contamination and plain evaluations, they still suffer from biased evaluation and mismatched difficulty due to simplified feedback mechanisms and knowledge limitations of evaluator LLMs, leading to a misalignment between questions and the actual range of the target's capability.
-This misalignment hinders precise evaluations of the target LLM's knowledge and capability boundaries, thereby impeding effective guidance for both application and subsequent optimization of LLMs.